-2. Your next step will be to drag the appropriate container shape onto your canvas, whether that's a desktop browser window shape or a mobile device shape.
+Your next step will be to drag the appropriate container shape onto your canvas, whether that's a desktop browser window shape or a mobile device shape.
 Within the confines of that shape, you can then drag and drop in the components of your page—menus, images, videos, interactive elements, copy (using the text tool), or anything else.
-You'll be able to find all the standard wireframe shapes within the shape library, but remember that you can always upload any image you like and use that as a shape, too.
-Just click "More Shapes" and then "Add Image Library" and follow the on-screen instructions.
+Putting this base for your wireframe on its own layer makes it easy to build your ideas on top of it.

 Just drag and drop shapes onto the layer to represent different parts of your page design.
 You can change the line weights, colors, and text sizes, but think of your wireframe as a general layout — not your moment to start considering a color palette.
 Use creating a wireframe as your chance to consider factors like information hierarchy and site structure.

 It's a good idea to add these shapes on a separate layer from your base, so that you can move them around while leaving everything else in place.